← Back to Knowledge Graph

-A music dictionary with 10,000 entries and a torn cover is valued at $20 in isolation.
-A music dictionary with 20,000 entries and a pristine cover is valued at $25 in isolation.
-Presented side by side, the 20,000-entry dictionary jumps to $35 while the torn one drops to $15.
-Separate evaluation and joint evaluation produce reversed preferences.
+A music dictionary with 10,000 entries and a torn cover is valued at $10 when evaluated alone.
+A music dictionary with 20,000 entries in perfect condition is valued at $20 when evaluated alone.
+But when the two are evaluated side by side, the entry count dominates and the torn-cover dictionary collapses to $5 while the pristine one rises to $25.
+Separate evaluation and joint evaluation produce opposite rankings.

 The Framework